uchennaemeruche/understanding-golang/readme.md

 The above command will take you into the container where you can now start running your go applications.

 > TO confirm that Golang has been installed on the container run `go version`

+# Interfaces in Go

+Interface is one of Go's implementation of class inheritance.
+The other being **embedding** Embedding is a limited form of inheritance which allows types to share data and code.
+Embedding can be viewed as an automated form of composition

+Interfaces are types made up of named collection of method signatures.
+In Go, interfaces provide a way to specify the behaviour/methods of an object: _If something can do this, then it fits in here_.
+They define contracts that certain objects or types should adhere to.
+Interfaces define what methods a type should have and the type decides how to implement these methods.

+> Golang ships with a nominal type system, however, Interfaces provide a limited form of structural typing(In a structural type sytem, compatibility and equivalence are determined by the actual structure or definitions of the type).
+>
+> > This is a core concept in Go’s type system; instead of designing our abstractions in terms of what kind of data our types can hold, we design our abstractions in terms of what actions our types can execute.

+When a type provides definitions for all the methods in an interface, it is said to implement the interface.

+> To implement an interface in Go, we only need to implement all the methods in the interface.
+Note that there is no **implement** keyword in Go; whether or not a type satisfies an interface is determined automatically.